-BUS 320 Business Operations Presentation Date Presentation Subject Description Team 1 9/28 Quality Management in How is quality management similar and different in manufacturing verses service Manufacturing versus industries?
-How have the two industries Service Industries organized themselves around quality?
+BUS 320 Business Operations rations Presentation Date Team Presentation Subject Description 1 2/27 A Quality Management in Manufacturing versus Service Industries How is quality management similar and different in manufacturing verses service industries?
+How have the two industries organized themselves around quality?
 Provide at least one example of each type of industry and detail their quality management strategy.
-2 10/12 В How do automotive Define location strategy for an automotive manufacture and discuss the impact of the Companies use Location strategy on other operations management Strategy? decisions?
+2 3/6 В How do automotive Companies use Location Strategy?
+Define location strategy for an automotive manufacture and discuss the impact of the strategy on other operations management decisions?
 Compare 2 or more companies with varying location strategies.
-Supply-Chain Management Research and provide examples of how 3 11/2 C in China and the USA Chinese and US Companies conduct Supply-Chain Management.
+3 3/27 С Supply-Chain Management in China and the USA Research and provide examples of how Chinese and US Companies conduct Supply-Chain Management.
 Provide a comparison and highlight benefits of each company.
-Discuss potential cost impacts to Supply-Chain management decisions based on existing and potential trade agreements.
-Aggregate Planning in the Research how two Airlines use Aggregate Airline Industry Planning in their business operations.
+Discuss potential cost impacts to Supply-Chair management decisions based on existing and potential trade agreements.
+4 4/17 D Aggregate Planning in the Airline Industry Research how two Airlines use Aggregate Planning in their business operations.
 Identify strengths and limitations and compare against the business model or market for those airlines.
-Consider researching and comparing differences in Domestic verses International Carriers Material Requirements Research and present practical examples of 5 11/16 Е Planning in the Global MRP in multi-national companies and provide Environment analyses on how the company structure and management is impacted or supported by their MRP strategy
+Consider researching and comparing differences in Domestic verses International Carriers 5 4/24 E Material Requirements Planning in the Global Environment Research and present practical examples of MRP in multi-national companies and provide analyses on how the company structure and management is impacted or supported by their MRP strategy